This post contains affiliate links.

-- Honey: Next, 2 tablespoons of honey will be used to sweeten the recipe.
+- Honey: Honey is nature’s most sustainable sweetener, and it’s just delicious!
 You can also use maple syrup or agave nectar if preferred.

-- Milk: Finally, include ½ cup of your favorite milk, whether cow’s milk or a dairy-free option (almond and soy milk are both great here).
+- Milk: Finally, include ½ cup of your favorite milk.
+Whether that’s cow’s milk or a dairy-free option (almond and soy milk are both great here), they all work great.

 - Optional: Select your optional flavoring with choices including cocoa powder, cinnamon, and vanilla extract.
 Add to taste!

-Making these banana popsicles is an easy 5 minute task that will leave you with healthy, sweet treats after only a couple hours of freezing!
+Making these banana pops is an easy 5-minute task that will leave you with healthy, sweet treats after only a couple of hours of freezing!

 - Blend the ingredients: Combine all of the ingredients in a blender until smooth, adding optional ingredients as desired.